roboception-gbp/rc_visard-release/rc_pick_client/README.md

 ### Parameters

+* `device`: The ID of the device, i.e. Roboception rc_visard sensor.
+This can be either:
+  * serial number, e.g. `02912345`.
+    IMPORTANT: preceed with a colon (`:02912345`) when passing this on the commandline or setting it via rosparam (see https://github.com/ros/ros_comm/issues/1339).
+    This is not neccessary when specifying it as a string in a launch file.
+  * user defined name (factory default is the name of the rc_visard's model), must be unique among all reachable sensors.
-* `host`: The IP address or hostname of the rc_visard that should be calibrated
+* `host`: If `device` is not used: The IP address or hostname of the rc_visard

 ### Dynamic reconfigure parameters